rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 For associated functions, there would not be a `receiver`, there would only be the list of other arguments.
 We could choose to use fully qualified syntax everywhere that we call functions or methods.
-However, we're allowed to leave out any part of this syntax that Rust is able to figure out from other information in the program.
+However, we’re allowed to leave out any part of this syntax that Rust is able to figure out from other information in the program.
 We only need to use this more verbose syntax in cases where there are multiple implementations that use the same name and Rust